HDMI RF Modulator: How It Works and Its Deep Relationship With Electronic Components

 Role of Electronic Components in Signal Quality

-• Low-quality oscillators → jitter → digital modulation errors
+• Low-quality oscillators increase jitter and modulation errors

-• Crosstalk between HDMI and RF can degrade MER/BER
+• Crosstalk between HDMI and RF reduces MER and raises BER

 • Improper grounding causes harmonic spikes